 Our SupaTimber CCA-treated products come with a Lifetime Limited Warranty for certain residential and agricultural uses.
 Our ACQ-treated products are treated with Preserve® or Preserve Plus®, providing the same level of reliable performance as standard pressure treated wood without the use of arsenic and chromium.

 Treated wood extends forest resources by prolonging the life of wood products.
-Pressure-treated wood can last decades30, 40, even 50 years or more.
-The Southern Forest Products Association has estimated that pressure treatment conserves nearly 6.5 billion board feet of wood each year in the United States along; the equivalent of 435,000 new houses, or 226,000,000 trees.
+Pressure-treated wood can last decades – 30, 40, even 50 years or more.
+The Southern Forest Products Association has estimated that pressure treatment conserves nearly 6.5 billion board feet of wood each year in the United States alone; the equivalent of 435,000 new houses, or 226,000,000 trees.

 –Adapted from The American Wood Preservers Institute Guide for Consumers & Wood Industry Professionals Third Edition 2000